joshcanhelp/josh-to-11/input/symlinked/posts/2009-11-09-succeed-by-finding-your-audience.md

 ---
-title: "Succeed by Finding Your Audience"
+title: Succeed by Finding Your Audience
-excerpt: "I think the fundamental issue with many, many websites out there is that few people have identified what activities contribute the most to their bottom line."
+excerpt: 'I think the fundamental issue with many, many websites out there is that few people have identified what activities contribute the most to their bottom line.'
-modified: 2016-03-30 18:54:49
+modified: 2016-03-30T18:54:49.000Z
-tags: ["Web Strategy"]
-featured_img:
 wpid: 1199
+tags:
+  - Web Strategy
+featured_img: null
 ---